w3f/polkadot-wiki/docs/learn/learn-nft.md

 The RMRK team has just launched the 2.0 version of the protocol, a set of "NFT legos", primitives that, when put together, allow a builder to compose an NFT system of arbitrary complexity without smart contracts.

-The "legos" are:
+#### NFT Legos

 1. NFTs can own other NFTs, NFTs can equip other NFTs for visual change
 2. NFTs can have multiple resources (different outputs based on context and